gongchihao/gch-remote-repository/readme.txt

+Git is the best code version control system
-Git is a code version control system
+Git is a version control system